I mentioned in a “note to self” post back in 2021 that I was looking forward to the publication of Emily Herring’s biography of Henri Bergson

 Her writing style is a major attraction.
 Here in one sentence describing Bergson’s experience of the run-up to the first world war: “Even for those more attuned to recent developments in international relations, the threat of war had not felt real until the news broke that it was.”
 Neat turn of phrase.

-Many spoilers about the the Bergson biographical content have already been shared in the media, and perhaps his role in wartime politics is one of the more surprising.
-Less surprising is the fact that prejudices against his being a French Jew and his work attracting a massive female(!) following explain why a backlash against his undoubted initial superstar success led unfairly to his fall from favour and visibility thereafter.
+Many spoilers about the the Bergson biographical content have already been shared in published reviews, and perhaps his role in wartime politics is one of the more surprising.
+Intriguing too that he effectively converted to Catholicism, in all but name, late in life.
+Less surprising is the fact that prejudices against his being a French Jew and his work attracting a massive public and female(!) following explain why an academic backlash against his undoubted initial superstar success led unfairly to his fall from favour and visibility thereafter.

 Herring spoke about her work and about Bergson at Collected Books in Durham last Monday 4th Nov.